j-a-y-h/react-uniformed/README.md

 });
 ```
 ## Build Forms Without `useForm`
 It should be noted that `useForm` is just one layer of abstraction used to simplify the form building process.
-If you need more granular control and orchestration of your form then you should avoid using `useForm`.
-The following is a basic implementation of `useForm`
+If you need more granular control and orchestration of your form then you should avoid using `useForm` in favor of the form modules like `useFields`, `useTouch`, `useValidation`, and `useSubmission`.
+The following is a basic implementation of `useForm` that you can use to compose your form to your needs.
 ```javascript
 import {useCallback} from "react";
 import {